microsoft/live-share/docs/use/vs.md

 ![Focus toast notification](../media/vs-focus-toast.png)

-Participants can then just click "Follow" right from the notification when they're ready to focus on what you are doing.
+They can then just click "Follow" right from the notification when they're ready to put their focus on you.

 ## Co-debuging

 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
-Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.
+Beyond enabling a collaborative experience to troubleshoot problems, it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
+You should also be aware that Console/REPL access means that participants can execute commands on your machine so you should only co-debug with those you trust.
 As a guest, it is also important to realize you may not be able to follow the debugger as it step into certain files restricted files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 Using it simple.
 The collaboration session host simply needs to start debugging via the usual means in Visual Studio.

 ![VS Debug button](../media/vs-debug-button.png)

-Once the debugger attaches on the host's side, all guests are also attached.
-While there is one debugging "session" running on the host's machine, all collaborators are connected to it and have their own view.
+Once the debugger attaches on the host's side, all guests are also automatically attached.
+While there is one debugging "session" running on the host's machine, all participants are connected to it and have their own view.

 > **Tip:** If you want to change when and how co-debugging happens, you can change the default behaviors via settings in **Tools > Options > Live Share**.